 Another generation means another colour finish.
 This time, it's Phantom Blue (called Mirage Blue in China), a 15-layer glass rear that reflects in a two-tone blue and purple fashion.
 It's very snazzy indeed and will certainly grab people's attention.
 There's even a transparent case included in the box should you want to add extra protection.

 As we've said of recent Honor devices, however, there's still no staple, consistent finish that represents the brand.
-We've seen Sapphire Blue in the Honor 9, a more satin-like blue in the Honor 8 Pro, while the Honor 8 was a darker finish.
-We think the Honor 10 might be the most stand-out of the lot, but we'd like to see standardisation from now on.
+We've seen Sapphire Blue in the Honor 9, a more satin-like blue in the Honor 8 Pro, while the Honor 8 had a darker finish.
+We think the Honor 10 might be the most stand-out of the lot, but we'd like to see standardisation.
 Oh, there's also a Glacier Grey option (Gray Gull in China) too, if you want something a little more subdued.

 The flashy looks are complemented by a slim build, with trim bezel edges and a fingerprint scanner to the front that's rather different to the norm.
 Look up close and you'll see there's no indent where this scanner lives; that's because it's a fully under-the-glass implementation, for a more seamless finish.